TroyCaywood/TroyCaywood/README.md

 # Who am I?

 Hi!
 I'm an IT professional with over 15 years of experience in the industry.
-I've done a little bit of everything from infrastructure management to scripting and automation.
+I've done a little bit of everything.
+From infrastructure management, to scripting and automation.

 ## What is this git for?